 Mapping the 'Land of Amerigo'

-Vespucci's accounts were widely read throughout Europe, including the small village of Saint-Dié-des-Vosges in Lorraine, France, where mapmaker Martin Waldseemüller and his humanist partner Matthias Ringmann were compiling an ambitious new map of the world.
+Vespucci's accounts were widely read throughout Europe, including the small village of Saint-Dié-des-Vosges in Lorraine, France, where mapmaker Martin Waldseemüller and his collaborator Matthias Ringmann were compiling an ambitious new map of the world.

 As the historians William Connell and Stanislao Pugliese note in "The Routledge History of Italian Americans," when Waldseemüller and Ringmann got their hands on Vespucci's Soderini Letter in 1507, "the two men believed it to be the latest word on the discoveries in the western ocean."